 Benjamin Franklin once famously said “The bitterness of poor quality remains long after the sweetness of low price is forgotten.”
 More appropriate words cannot be said as it relates to having the windows tinted or filmed in your home.
-We wanted to write this article to shed some light on two very critical components of a quality home window film installation.
-Not as a way to try and point you toward our company, but to equip you with information to make a good decision about who you entrust with this project.
+We wanted to write this article to shed some light on 3 very critical components of a quality home window film installation, not as a way to try and point you toward our company, but to equip you with information to make a good decision about who you entrust with this project.

 - Expertise of the Installation Technician – It goes without saying that this one makes a huge difference.
 Just like the skill of the person that cuts your hair, does your taxes or builds a home, experience matters.
 It is a safe assumption that people in skilled trades, like window film installation, get better over time and with the number of windows they have installed on.
 A good installer can take sub-standard film and make it look pretty good.
 A mediocre installer can use the very best film and still may produce a sub-standard result.
 There is simply no getting around the fact that the expertise of the installer plays a huge role in how well the final outcome of a window tint installation will be.

-We hope this brief article will help you make a good choice with regard to home window film installation.
+We hope this brief article will help you make a good choice with regard to a home window film installation.
 To learn more about the residential window films we offer, click HERE.
-If you have any questions or would like to schedule a free, no obligation assessment and estimate, contact Sun Limits Window Tinting today by calling (717) 665-4141 or emailing us at firstname.lastname@example.org.
+If you have any questions or would like to arrange for a free, no obligation consultation and quote, please contact Sun Limits Window Tinting today by calling (717) 665-4141 or email us at firstname.lastname@example.org.
+We are located in Lancaster, Pennsylvania and service the surrounding area.